SDR Metrics That Will Make Your Team Successful

 SDR Appointments Completed Report

-There are a few different factors that can contribute to a low appointment completion rate, including:
+A few different factors can contribute to a low appointment completion rate, including:

 • Quality of leads